adcondev/my-learning-notes/RED2000/NOTES.md

 - I started a simple project with AWS Lambda, API Gateway and DynamoDB.
 I will use the AWS SDK for Go to create a simple serverless CRUD.
 - I dived into IAM user and roles, policies and best practices.
 I created a simple user with programmatic access and attached the `AWSLambdaFullAccess` policy for testing purposes.

 - I am studying Frontend Fundamentals.
 I will continue with the MERN stack tutorial later.
+For now, i will focus on HTML, CSS and JavaScript basics.
 - I have to upgrade to Windows 11, i will check BIOS settings and do a clean installation.
 Looks like CPU has the TPM 2.0 module, so i will enable it in BIOS.

 ---